Frankfurt man caught with weapons in car while on drugs!

 Legal consequences

-The man will now have to answer for several offenses: violations of the weapons law, drug possession and driving without a valid driving license.
-The possession of drugs, even in small quantities, is illegal in Germany according to the Narcotics Act (BTMG).
-Even if the amount of cocaine that has been found could be classified as "low", the legal consequences should not be underestimated, as the specialist lawyers indicate.
+The man will now have to answer for several offenses: violations of the weapons law, drug possession and driving without a valid driver's license.
+Possession of drugs, even in small quantities, is illegal in Germany according to the Narcotics Act (BtMG).
+Even if the amount of cocaine found on him could be classified as "small", the legal consequences should not be underestimated, as the specialist lawyers also point out.
 Fachanwalt.de reports that possession of narcotics is punishable by up to five years in prison or a fine.

-For the first offenders and in the case of small quantities, there is often the possibility that procedures are set, but this looks different with repeat offenders.
-It becomes particularly explosive when you consider that drug possession can also have a significant impact on the driver's license.
+For first-time offenders and in the case of small amounts, there is often the possibility that proceedings will be dropped, although the situation is different for repeat offenders.
+It becomes particularly explosive when you consider that drug possession can also have a significant impact on your driving license.
 In the case of hard drugs, a medical-psychological examination (MPU) is usually carried out.

 In Germany, the issue of gun ownership is a hotly debated topic.
 According to current figures from the Federal Office of Administration, there were more than 5 million registered firearms in Germany by the end of December 2024.
 Despite strict gun laws, private gun ownership is still very popular.
 An overview of the key figures can be found on Statista find.

-The events in Offenbach are a clear indication of how seriously the authorities take the topic of security and what consequences violations of the weapons law can have.
-The legal challenges that the 38-year-old man now has to cope with should be a warning signal for others who are in circulation with drugs and illegal weapons.
+The events in Offenbach are a clear indication of how seriously the authorities take the issue of security and what consequences violations of the weapons law can have.
+The legal challenges the 38-year-old man now faces should be a warning sign to others involved in drugs and illegal weapons.